 The main steps that the Bank follows in reviewing and approving a project to receive a CAP grant, are outlined below.

 Grant applications must include all required technical, environmental and financial documentation.
 Incomplete applications will not be accepted, and the applicant will be notified of the missing documents or pending issues.

 Projects are evaluated and selected based on their readiness to begin implementation.
 Should program funding be insufficient to support all eligible projects at any given time, projects will also be prioritized based on sector, financial need and environmental benefits.

 Upon project selection, NADBank initiates the approval process, which includes analyzing construction readiness, project costs and operation and maintenance budget impacts, as well as determining the recommended amount of CAP funding.
 A project certification and financing proposal is prepared and submitted to a 14-day public comment period, prior to submission to the Board of Directors for approval.

 The grant agreement has to be signed within three months following funding approval.
 Disbursements will generally be made directly to suppliers and contractors against invoices for work completed.

-Upon project completion and in compliance with the grant agreement, the project sponsor will provide required reports to NADB in a timely manner.
-NADB will perform a closeout process for the project 1 year after project startup with support from the project sponsor.
+Upon project completion and in compliance with the grant agreement, the project sponsor will provide required reports to NADBank in a timely manner.
+NADBank will perform a closeout process for the project 1 year after project startup with support from the project sponsor.